-The fellowship is a £1.2M research project that will enable myself and my team to envision and design new technology-enabled models for child mental health interventions over the next 4 years, with a potential 3 year extension.
+The fellowship is a 7 year £1.9M research project that has enabled myself and my team to envision and design new technology-enabled models for child mental health interventions over the last 4 years with a secured extension for another 3 years.

 Feel free to contact me for more details or if you’d like to explore collaboration possibilities.